James Meacham: Early life

 Meacham was born in Rutland Town, Vermont to Lewis and Naomi Eayres Meacham.
 He attended the academy in St. Albans, Vermont and graduated from Middlebury College in 1832.
 He and taught at Castleton Seminary from 1832 to 1833 and St. Albans Academy from 1833 until 1834.
 He was a tutor at Middlebury College from 1836 until 1838.

 From 1834 until 1836, Meacham studied for the ministry at Andover Theological Seminary.
 He was ordained as a Congregational minister in 1838 and assumed duties as pastor of the church in New Haven, Vermont, where he served 1839 to 1846.
 He was also a tutor and professor of Rhetoric and English Literature at Middlebury College from 1846 to 1850.

 Political career

 Meacham was elected to Congress as a Whig in 1849 and filled the vacancy caused by the resignation of George P. Marsh during the 31st United States Congress.
 Meacham was reelected to the 32nd and 33rd Congresses.
-After the demise of the Whig Party, in 1854 he was reelected to the 34th United States Congress as an Opposition Party candidate.
+In 1854 he was reelected to the 34th United States Congress as an Whig candidate.
 He served in Congress from December 3, 1849 until his death on August 23, 1856.
 Meacham was chairman for the Committee on the District of Columbia in the 34th Congress.

 He was a trustee of Middlebury College from 1855 until 1856, and was a regent at the Smithsonian Institution from 1852 until 1856.